 This degree is relevant if you work, or would like to work with computing and IT systems – in hardware-based, software-based or systems-based contexts – and are looking for a qualification that shows you have a sound grasp of the principles of these technologies; you can apply these principles; and you’re aware of the surrounding issues.
 The individual project you’ll study at the end of this degree course will demonstrate your ability to undertake a substantial piece of work.
 It will also be a valuable showcase for your abilities and professional skills, and provide a solid preparation for postgraduate study.

 On graduation, you’ll be in a position to pursue a career in information technology, computing, communication technology and related fields – although you may need to undertake further training or study in order to enter a new career area.
-The BSc (Hons) Computing and IT Practice may also help you to obtain professional recognition from BSC, The Chartered Institute for IT.

 Research by e-Skills UK has shown that IT and telecommunications now employs 1 in 20 of the UK workforce.
 It also suggests the digital sector will need nearly 300,000 new recruits by 2020 to meet the demand for skills in this area.